mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 ### .The Spectrum Defined

 Going back to the geometry example, what I propose are a few major definitions, or buzz words if you will, each nesting within one another like Russian matryoshka dolls.
-A spectrum highlights the gray areas that we see as sites slowly bring themselves into the mobile era.
+A spectrum highlights the gray areas that we see as sites bring themselves into the mobile era.

 #### Mobile Optimized